Bursera graveolens: Ethnobotanical uses

-The use of palo santo from B. graveolens is traditional in South America, especially in Peru and Ecuador.
+The use of palo santo from B. graveolens is traditional in South America, especially in Bolivia, Ecuador and Peru.
 It is used against mala energía ('bad energy'; Palo santo para limpiar tu casa de la mala energia, palo santo para la buena suerte, lit.
 'Palo santo to cleanse your house of bad energy, palo santo for good luck'), which may sometimes refer to clinical disease.
 Its use reportedly dates back to the Inca era.
 Palo santo is common today as a type of incense.

 Palo santo oil was used during the time of the Incas for its reputed spiritual purifying properties.
 Today, palo santo oil may be applied to the body (such as at the base of the skull or on the spine) to increase relaxation, similar to aromatherapy.

 Palo santo may be burned, similar to incense, by lighting shavings of palo santo wood.
 In Peru, a shaman, or medicine man, reportedly lights palo santo sticks and the rising smoke will enter the "energy field" of ritual participants to "clear misfortune, negative thoughtprints, and 'evil spirits'".
 Peruvians harvest fallen branches and twigs of the B. graveolens tree, a practice that is regulated by the government of Peru, so trees are not cut for wood harvesting.
 The charcoal of palo santo sticks can also be used for ritual smudging.
 Yoga studios and witchcraft practitioners utilize the substance.